OpenZeppelin/openzeppelin-token-registry/README.md

 # Updating the Contract ABIs

-The Contract ABIs are currently hard-coded into the app.
-Only the Vouching contract is used.
-Soon we'll be able to reference the official ABIs in the [zos-vouching](https://github.com/zeppelinos/zos-vouching) repository once the project is deployed.

-To update the ABI compile the contracts locally then update the file `src/abi/VouchingAbi.js`.
+The ABIs live in `src/apollo/abi`.
+They are currently hard-coded in the app, so any changes to the contracts will require these files to be updated.

 ##### Made with :heart: by [Delta Camp](https://delta.camp)